DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - RBAC uses a well-defined collection of named job roles for access control.
 Administrators grant each job role with the privileges they need to perform their jobs.
     - it is based on role or group membership, and users can be members of multiple groups.
 Users are not limited to only a single role.
     - RBAC models are based on the hierarchy of an organization, so they are 📝hierarchy based.
-    - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access
+    - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access.
+Therefore, it is required that the creator of the role understands the required operations and tasks prior to creating the role.
+Otherwise, the created role may provide insufficient or excessive access.
 - 5.4.2 ❄️**Rule Based access control**
     - A key characteristic of the Rule-Based access control model is that it applies global rules to all subjects
     - A rule-based access control model uses 📝global rules applied to all users and other subjects equally.